-A waterline project June to November 2014 may require the water system to be shut off at times.
+A waterline project June through November 2014 may require the water system to be shut off at times.
 Flush toilets, showers and drinking water may be unavailable.
 Portable toilets and hand wash stations will be available.
 Until further notice, Caspers Park has no water in the park.
 Please call the park, 949 923 2210, for updates.

 Caspers Wilderness Park 33401 Ortega Hwy.( P. O. Box 395) San Juan Capistrano, CA 92675 (949) 923-2210 or (949) 923-2207

 Camping: Year round 7 a.m. - 10 p.m.
 Check-in time 2 p.m. and check-out time 12 p.m.
 Day Use - 7 a.m. to sunset all year.
 Office Hours: 8 a.m. - 4 p.m., (Mon. - Fri.)